 Before coming to conclusion, I would also like to share a personal experience.
-Around 6 months ago I recommended LearnDash, WPLMS and LearnPress to 3 of my clients, as I thought each of the plugins would suffice their requirements.
+Around 6 months ago I recommended LearnDash and LearnPress to 3 of my clients, as I thought each of the plugins would suffice their requirements.
 It is important to understand the requirements of each option may not be the best in all scenarios.
-All three of the clients are now using the WPLMS WordPress LMS theme.

 It has a front end course creation tool which makes creating and publishing courses really easy.
 You do not need to know about WordPress for creating courses.
 It also has course and student management right in the course administration panel using which I was able to add and remove students from courses.
 You can also track student activities right in the activity centre of courses.
 For training companies, you can have multiple start dates for courses, Instructor-led courses, classroom courses.

-So, if you’re looking to start an eLearning website, WPLMS is the way to go.
+So, if you’re looking to start an eLearning website, LearnDash is the way to go.
 It is the most robust and reliable eLearning platform for any education site.

 Popular on WPGlobalSupport